tonycoco/pusherable/README.md

 [![Build Status](https://travis-ci.org/tonycoco/pusherable.png)](https://travis-ci.org/tonycoco/pusherable)

-Adds callback hooks for your ActiveRecord models for sending messages to a Pusher channel.
+Adds callback hooks for your _ActiveRecord_ models for sending messages to a _Pusher_ channel.

 ## Installation

-Install and configure Pusher to work on your application by following the [pusher gem's instructions](https://github.com/pusher/pusher-gem).
+Install and configure _Pusher_ to work on your application by following the [pusher gem's instructions](https://github.com/pusher/pusher-gem).

-Then, add this line to your application's Gemfile:
+Then, add this line to your application's _Gemfile_:

     gem 'pusherable'